ibm-functions/composer/docs/COMPOSE.md

 ## Lowering

 If the `--lower VERSION` option is specified, the `compose` command uses the set of combinators of the specified revision of the `composer` module.
-More recently introduced combinators (if any) are translated into combinators of the older set.
+Derived combinators that are more recent (if any) are translated into combinators of the older set.

 If the `--lower` option is specified without a version number, the `compose` command uses only primitive combinators.